-How to change the background color for sections of Squarespace pages
+How to change the content background color on one individual page or section in Squarespace

 How to change the background color for sections of Squarespace pages - without code

-(First, you'll need some photos of colors.
-I created mine in Illustrator, though Canva also works perfectly for this.
-Just create a rectangle with one plain color then save it as an image to your desktop.
+(I created mine in Illustrator, though Canva also works perfectly for this.
+Just create a rectangle with one plain color, then save it as an image to your desktop.
 The size of your canvas/image really doesn't matter.)

-- In the banner, area upload a photo of a plain color
+5. In the banner, area upload your photo of the plain color

 Ta Da!
 SO easy, right?!